pradyunsg/furo/docs/kitchen-sink/demo.rst

    def some_function():
        interesting = False
-       print "This line is highlighted."
+       print("This line is highlighted.")
-       print "This one is not..."
+       print("This one is not...")
-       print "...but this one is."
+       print("...but this one is.")
+       print("This is an intentionally very long line because I want to make sure that we're handling scrollable code blocks correctly.")

 Sidebar
 =======